yuniapak/u2_hw_mongoose_plants/README.md

 router.delete('/plants/:id', controllers.deletePlant)
 ```

 Test update (PUT) in Insomnia.
+Remember that you'll have to use the `_id` of _your_ Test Plant.
 Your request body in Insomnia will have to look something like this:

 http://localhost:4000/api/plants/5e38921e9c3bd077f50dc9a2